pkage/ai-storytelling-backstage/README.md

 $ jupyter lab
 ```

-See `code/Demo.ipynb` for some examples.
+See the colabs linked from the [course website](https://kage.dev/ai-storytelling-backstage/) for some examples.